svenit/react-router-map/README.md

     // Can't Activate component will be use when the route can not be access CantActivateFallback,
     // This config allow you config a global page when not found any matches routes
-    // Under the hood, react-hook-guard will auto create an extra relative route like the configured to each RouterOutlet
+    // Under the hood, react-router-map will auto create an extra relative route like the configured to each RouterOutlet
     // So if you want to use specific matchAllRoute for specific RouterOutlet
     // just provide the last route with the same `path` and `exact` with the global that you configured,
-    // react-hook-guard will auto ignore the global if `the last route in a `chilren` array`
+    // react-router-map will auto ignore the global if `the last route in a `chilren` array`
     // is the same pathMatch with the global matchAllRoute,
 });